Stevens & Sons Whistles (Part C)

 Supported by the fact they moved to Glasgow c 1865-6

-and that the SONS is in Plural, name changed from Son to Sons c 1870 -71
+and that the SON is in single, name changed from Son to Sons c 1870 -71

 ( Take a look in your drawers guys).